jamesfdickinson/VoiceCoder/readme.md

 # Voice Coder

-## Alexa Skill

 Voice Coder helps you learn about coding while creating your own game with your voice.
+Voice coder is an Alexa skill and companion website.

 To get started.
 Say, "Alexa open Voice Coder"